-The current Firefighter Eligibility recruitment process for 2018 is now underway.
+The Firefighter Eligibility recruitment process for 2018 is almost complete!

-Eligible candidates have now been contacted and scheduled for a Written Assessment – see below for the list of eligible candidates.
-Written Assessments will be taking place in Kelowna (Aug 10 – 12) and Vancouver (Aug 18 – 19).
+Eligible candidates have now been contacted and invited to schedule Final Interviews – see below for the list of eligible candidates.
+Interviews will take place October 29 – November 7, 2018.

-If your confirmation number does not appear on this list, you have not be short-listed to proceed further in the process.
+If your confirmation number does not appear on this list, you have not been short-listed to proceed further in the process.
 We thank you for your interest.